 We do not offer the option to have your scores reassessed.

-All the answers you provide for your KBA, and the marks you receive from examiners for your OSCE, are collected and analysed automatically by our electronic marking systems, with results and pass marks then reviewed by the RCP Assessment Unit and ratified by the PANE Examination Board to ensure they are a fair and accurate reflection of your performance on the day of your assessment.
+All the answers you provide for your KBA, and the marks you receive from examiners for your OSCE, are collected and analysed automatically by our electronic marking systems, with results and pass marks then reviewed by the RCP Assessment Unit and ratified by the PARA Board to ensure they are a fair and accurate reflection of your performance on the day of your assessment.

 At present the information contained within your results letter is all the feedback we can provide without potential disclosing confidential and sensitive assessment content, particularly when KBA questions and OSCE stations may be used again in future assessments.
-We are working to address this in the future to provide more in-depth feedback where possible.

 If you have passed one component this pass is now valid for 18 months.
-For example, if you passed the KBA on 1 January 2023, but failed the OSCE, you would have until 1 July 2024 to pass the OSCE.
+For example, if you passed the KBA on 1 January 2025, but failed the OSCE, you would have until 1 July 2026 to pass the OSCE.
 If you failed to do so, you would have to retake the KBA again, alongside the OSCE.

 You are permitted four attempts at the KBA and four attempts at the OSCE.
 If you reach this limit no further attempts at either assessment will be permitted.